While we’d love to think that boys and girls start on the same level at school, sadly this is not the case.

 “Remember it’s all about brain chemicals.
 He’s got no dopamine left and no serotonin.
-He probably won’t let you hug him initially, ‘cause he just want to kick you since you’re the one who makes him [go to school],” she notes.
+He probably won’t let you hug him initially – he just wants to kick you since you’re the one who makes him [go to school],” she laughs.

-“Always have some good food prepared to shove in his mouth, cause food triggers some good neurochemicals.”
+“Always have some good food prepared to shove in his mouth, because food triggers some good neurochemicals.”

-Also, be prepared to play and be ridiculous after a day at school.
+Maggie also suggests that we be prepared to play and “be ridiculous” after a day at school.
 Laugh, fart and have crazy toys at hand, because novelty can cheer up a boy quite quickly.

 4. Avoid interrogation on the way home

 At the end of the day, he’s got nothing left in his tank, and can’t wait to get home.
 Fight your urges to ask a million questions about his day!
 Instead, be patient, rub his head, ruffle his hair, put some funky music on that he likes, and say nothing.
-Around bath time, he’ll start to open up, as he’s had time to regroup and is ready to talk.
+Around bathtime is when boys often start to open up, after he’s had time to regroup and relax.

 This is Maggie’s top tip for the absolute first day of school.
 To get him excited beforehand, show him what he has to look forward to eating at lunchtime!